Growing Wellness Culture at Promega

 - Is part of an industry that is about improving human life and rendering it more meaningful.

-Listening to Employees
+Growing Wellness Culture by Listening to Employees

 Listening to employees’ wants and needs – and letting employees direct programs whenever possible – helps wellness efforts remain vital.
 Promega’s culture encourages employees to help develop programming, which is how Promega came to have a “Zen zone” for yoga.
 A group of employees who wanted to play sand volleyball at lunchtime created – and still organize and run – the May to October volleyball league.